 Setting the tone

-To enjoy success with your new dog, we recommend planning out a basic daily structure and routine, and a deciding on a few rules before you bring your new dog home.
+We recommend planning out a basic daily structure and routine, and a deciding on a few rules before you bring your new dog home.
 It always works out best if everyone who lives in the home has input and is aware of the rules, and agrees to follow them!
 This puts the humans (ALL the humans) in charge, and gives your dog the comfort of consistency and knowing what’s expected of him.
 Dogs like to know what to count on day in and day out; if you basically do the same things around the same times (walk, grooming, feeding, play time and cuddle time), your dog will settle in and relax faster.

 Not sure what some good rules might be?
 Here’s how we tend to break down rules in our homes: